📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 ✍️ By Chaos Samuel

-So let’s talk about investing — that mystical adult word people throw around while sipping coffee and pretending they understand crypto. ☕📉
+So let’s talk about investing — that mystical adult word people throw around while sipping coffee and pretending they understand finance. ☕📉

 This isn’t a get-rich-quick post.
 I’m not about to tell you to buy six NFTs and a goat farm in Bali.
 This is just so when money does come your way, you’re not standing there like: “What now?” 💀

-Because, let’s be honest, half of us say “we’ll figure it out when we’re rich,” but when that paycheck hits, the only thing we “figure out” is how fast it can disappear on takeout and sneakers. 💸👟
+Because, let’s be honest, half of us say “we’ll figure it out when we’re rich,” but when that paycheck hits, the only thing we “figure out” is how fast it can disappear on takeout, sneakers and random payments that often stems from ego.💸👟

 💰 Step 1: Learn What “Investing” Actually Means